vuex-orm/vuex-orm-next/docs/guide/model/getting-started.md

 Attributes take a single argument – the fields **default value**.
 This default value is used in the event the field is missing when inserting data.

 :::tip Attribute Decorators
 Typescript users can define attributes using decorators.
-To learn more about these, please take a look at [TypeScript](../digging-deeper/typescript) page.
+To learn more about these, please take a look at the [Decorators](decorators) section.
 :::

 ### Generic Type